acimpoiesu/geodes/README.md

 <br>

 # App Description:
 <br>
-App displays wiki pages.
-Users can create accounts and log into their accounts.
-Wiki pages can be created and/or edited by those with an account on the website who are logged in.
-Users who are not logged in can read wiki pages.
+Our app will be a blog site that allows users to create and log into accounts.
+They will then be able to create their own blog page to add entries to.
+Logged in users can also view other users’ pages.
+Each blog page will display the author, the timestamp of publish, and the blog post itself.
+The homepage will display the most recent, trending blogs.

 # Install Guide:
 Git clone Repo or download as zip then unzip